 What Does Price Action Mean in Trading?

-Price action trading is a method that garners a great deal of respect.
+Price action trading is a method that garners a great deal of respect in the trading community.
 There may be thousands of types of trading techniques.
 However it’s quite common for most veteran traders to give a tip of the hat towards a fellow price action trader.
 That being said, we can break down traders into one of three categories: Price action traders, indicator traders, and those who use both.
 If you’re just starting out then price action trading is one of the simplest forms of trading to learn.
 I encourage you to stick around to see how it can help you.
 Also, you’re going to love our video below, created by our price action moderator PriceAction_Rose!

 Typically, most traders and investors rely heavily on technical analysis or fundamental analysis to determine their entry and exit points.
 Price action trading simplifies this by making real-time trading decisions based on a stocks price movement on a chart.